-Smyth County operates a solid waste transfer station to accommodate the non-hazardous solid waste disposal needs of its residents,
+Smyth County operates a solid waste transfer station to accommodate the non-hazardous solid waste disposal needs of its residents, businesses and industries.

 Smyth County's transfer station is located in the western portion of the county.
 The transfer station is a facility where solid waste is unloaded and temporarily stored until it is reloaded onto large transport vehicles for shipment to a bale fill in Bristol, Virginia.